Simple Doubles Channa Recipe

 soaked channa and dhal

-Step 3: After the time when the chickpeas have plumped up nicely, drain the water.
+Step 3: Whether you used the slow or fast soaking method, when the chickpeas have plumped up nicely, drain the water.
 Add water again and rinse the peas several times.

 Pressure cook the peas